On our cruise of the Panama Canal, we stopped in the beautiful South American port of Cartagena, Colombia.

 The center of Cartagena is surrounded by seven miles of stone walls constructed to defend the city from pirate attacks.
 We parked just outside of the city walls near La Puerta Del Reloj (The Clock Gate).

-The Naval Museum and…dancing?
+The Naval Museum of the Caribbean and…dancing?

 Our first stop inside the walls of the Old City was the Naval Museum of the Caribbean.
 We were ushered through part of the museum, and given a short time to look at some of the displays, including dioramas of battles and of the fort that we had just visited.